dytlgozj/rockscissorpaper-with-computer/README.md

 # rockscissorpaper-with-computer

-**this program is for play rock scissor paper with computer.**
+* this program is for play rock scissor paper with computer.
-and this program will get **randomint** from random module, this will require to you install the python3.
+and this program will get **randomint** from random module,
+so, this will let you to require install the _python3_.